NuevoFoundation/workshops/content/english/java-tictactoe/activity-3.md

 </br>

+## 4. Generating Random Numbers
-4. Call the method `int nextInt(int num)` on the `Random` object you created to generate a number from 1 to 9 randomly.
+Call the method `int nextInt(int num)` on the `Random` object you created to generate a number from 1 to 9 randomly.

 A method call to `int nextInt(int num)` will return a random number from 0 to `num-1`.

 </br>

+## 5. Checking for Valid Mood
-5. After having a random number from 1 to 9, we need to check if the spot is available.
+After having a random number from 1 to 9, we need to check if the spot is available.

 Use a `while` loop to generate a valid move for the computer, if the previously randomly generate number is not an available spot!